Skip to main content

 for item in response.items:

-Filter by Element Type
+Filter by element type

-response = client.sources.load_elements(
+response = client.sources.get_elements(

 page_size=50,